 - 4.1.
 Sponsors are responsible for the safety, well-being, and conduct of their guests and dependents.
-They will brief their guests and dependents on appropriate behavior in Japan. - 4.1.1.
+They will brief their guests and dependents on appropriate behavior in Japan. - 4.1.1.1.
+Sponsors should ensure guests and visitors who need access to Misawa AB have all necessary documentation to include (but not limited to): a valid copy of each visitors Passport, proof of travel insurance that covers travel medical expenses and Medevac/Patient Repatriation, passport with valid port of entry stamp if they are not a Japanese citizen.
+The Sponsor must also have a valid DOD ID/DBIDS pass with escort authority. - 4.1.2.
 Gross misconduct or disrespect for authority (teachers, recreation or youth activity staff, facility managers, supervisors, security forces, commanders, other officers, senior noncommissioned officers, and mass transit bus drivers) will not be accepted and will be considered a violation of this NOTAM, as well as an aggravation to other violations that may have been committed.
-Gross misconduct includes, but is not limited to, profanity and unwanted physical contact. - 4.1.2.
+Gross misconduct includes, but is not limited to, profanity and unwanted physical contact. - 4.1.3.
 A minor found violating this NOTAM may be detained by Security Forces.
 Security Forces will contact the minor's sponsor or the sponsor's first sergeant, commander, or enlisted superintendent, and release the child to one of them.
-Documented acts of misconduct or disrespect for authority will be handled by the agency concerned (e.g. unit commanders, associate units, etc.).
-Misconduct will be referred to the Misawa Conduct Adjudication Program when appropriate. - 4.2.
+Documented acts of misconduct or disrespect for authority will be handled by the agency concerned (i.e., unit commanders, associate units, etc.).
+Misconduct will be referred to the Misawa Conduct Adjudication

+Program when appropriate.

+- 4.2.
 Sponsors are responsible for their children while they are out of their direct supervision.
-Children are not allowed to play in base housing stairwells, hallways, elevators, vehicle underpasses, parking lots, lobbies, garbage collection rooms, or other locations that may be dangerous or harmful (e.g. locations specifically designated off limits, construction areas, abandoned houses, main roads/intersections, etc.).
-Additionally, Attachment 2 includes four age matrices that outline when children can be left alone at home, when they can be left unattended outside, etc. However, these matrices do not supersede a parent's decision to raise the age limit for their own children.
-Each child is unique; personality, environment, developmental progress, and maturity level are factors used to determine when children are ready to accomplish activities with little or no supervision.
+Children are not allowed to play in base housing stairwells, hallways, elevators, road underpasses, parking lots, lobbies, garbage collection rooms, or other locations that may be dangerous or harmful (i.e., locations specifically designated off limits, construction areas, abandoned houses, main roads/intersections, etc.).
+Additionally, Attachment 3 includes four age matrices that outline when children can be left alone at home, when they can be left unattended outside, etc. However, these matrices do not supersede a parent's decision to raise the age limit for their own children.
+Each child is unique; personality, environment, developmental progress, and maturity level are factors used to determine when children are ready to accomplish activities with little or no supervision. - 4.2.1.

-- 4.2.1.
 The following curfew hours have been established for minors: - 4.2.1.1.
 Curfew the night prior to a school day will be from 2300 to 0500 and the night prior to a non-school day will be 2400 to 0500. - 4.2.1.2.
 During curfew hours, no minor will be outdoors (including being inside a motor vehicle) except as follows: - 4.2.1.2.1.
-The minor is accompanied by his/her sponsor or a responsible adult appointed by the sponsor. - 4.2.1.2.2.
+The minor is accompanied by his/her sponsor, or a responsible adult appointed by the sponsor. - 4.2.1.2.2.
 If employed, the minor will have 30 minutes to return to his/her quarters after termination of work. - 4.2.1.2.3.
 A minor participating in official functions that extend after curfew hours will have 30 minutes to return to his/her quarters after termination of the function. - 4.3.
-In order to foster readiness across Misawa, some Air Force members and DoD civilians require a Family Care Plan and/or an Emergency Evacuation Program (formally known as NEO) folder.
-Your Commander's Support Staff (CSS) or First Sergeant will be able to determine if one or both of these items are required.
-These items are important and the sponsor must ensure they contain up to date information.
+To foster readiness across Misawa, some Air Force members and DoD civilians require a Family Care Plan, Emergency Evacuation Program, and/or a Noncombatant Evacuation Operations (NEO) folder.
+Your Commander's Support Staff (CSS) or First Sergeant will be able to determine if one or all items are required.
+These items are important, and the sponsor must ensure they contain up to date information.